-FORMAT iqr_delete_q (hub, queue_name) RETURNS VMS usage: Type: Mechanism: Condition code Longword By value Result of queue deletion, including possible VMS and RMS status codes.
-ARGUMENTS hub Type: Access: Mechanism: Record structure hbkdef Read only By reference Hub is a buffer that was returned by the iqr_attach_h service.
-This is defined by the structure HBKDEF in the file HBKDEF.H queue_name Type: Access: Mechanism: Character descriptor Read only By reference This is the name of characters. of the queue to be deleted in descriptor format - maximum of 16 DESCRIPTION This routine will search for the passed message queue name within the indicated hub.
+Result of queue deletion, including possible VMS and RMS status codes.

+Hub is a buffer that was returned by the iqr_attach_h service.
+This is defined by the structure HBKDEF in the file HBKDEF.H

+Type: Character descriptor

+This is the name of the queue to be deleted in descriptor format - maximum of 16 characters.

+This routine will search for the passed message queue name within the indicated hub.
 If it is found, then it will mark that queue as being deleted.
 Any future attempts to read/write to the queue will not be allowed.
 The message queue must not contain any waiting messages in order to be deleted.

-Note that the information for the queue is not actually deleted it is only marked as invalid.
+Note that the information for the queue is not actually deleted -- it is only marked as invalid.
 This can allow for the re-creation of the queue in the event it is needed.

-CONDITION VALUES RETURNED VMS Condition Codes QUE_SUCCESS Successful modification of the message queue.
-QUE_INVALQNAME User passed message queue name was not valid.
-Not readable, or long length.
-QUE_INVARG User passed argument invalid, or not readable.
-Also can indicate that the message queue still has waiting messages.
+QUE SUCCESS Successful modification of the message queue.

+Also can indicate that the message queue still

+has waiting messages.

 QUE_INVALIDPEX User passed hbk was invalid.
-Missing or not writeable.
-QUE_INTERNALFAULT Contact developers.
+Missing or not

 QUE_ALLOCLOCK Unable to capture hub allocation lock.
-Examine extended status in hbk and contact developers.

-4.10 iqr\disconnect\h
+4.10 iqr_disconnect_h